• HOME

 Hive Mind, 2009 (Detail)

-Clothespin Freaks Portraits
+Clothespin Freak Portraits

 Threads: Interweaving Textu[r]al Meaning, Alexander Campos, Executive Director, Center for Book Arts, 2009.

-"The 'Clothespin Freaks Portraits' consist of oval-shape embroidered portraits on fabric, depicting god-like characters that can be seen as protectors of body parts and organs such a windpipe, foot, kidney, brain, pelvis, etc. In an ironic way, these so-called freaks, having a sacred quality to them, similar to patron saints, are actually more of a memorial or tribute, like a headstone.
+"The 'Clothespin Freak Portraits' consist of oval-shape embroidered portraits on fabric, depicting god-like characters that can be seen as protectors of body parts and organs such a windpipe, foot, kidney, brain, pelvis, etc. In an ironic way, these so-called freaks, having a sacred quality to them, similar to patron saints, are actually more of a memorial or tribute, like a headstone.
 For example, the dates "16638-16792", embroidered at the bottom of "Kidney Spotter", can be seen as demarcating the dates this particular freak lived.
 These portraits are both icon and memorial, bridging our desires (hope) and losses (fears)."

 Brain Grabber,